What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 We're headed back to Pennsylvania next Tuesday.

-Uh anyway, here to help break all of this down.
+Anyway, here to help break all of this down.

-We have uh Jeff Bartos is with us.
+We have Jeff Bartos is with us.

-Uh he was the 2022 U.S. Senate candidate and 2018 Republican nominee for lieutenant governor and the person that knows more about Pennsylvania politics than anybody else on the face of this earth, Selena Zito, national political reporter for the Washington Examiner.
+And the person that knows more about Pennsylvania politics than anybody else on the face of this earth, Selena Zito, National Political Reporter for the Washington Examiner, and actually a pretty darn good grandma.

 I know that for a fact.